Ravindra-Raut/course_oor/README.md

 * I understand that the course will primarily target those in timezones with small deviations from UTC/GMT (i.e., Europe and Africa).
 If the course is well received, I will consider repeating the course and then starting it in the afternoon (my local time), so that people from North/South America can more easily attend.

-* For people affiliated with Maastricht University: You might want to consider following the [[https://www.maastrichtuniversity.nl/education/introduction-r|Introduction to R Course]] I teach for the university (high attendance / interest in this course shows the university the importance of keeping the course in its curriculum and you also get the benefits from 'in person' interactions).
+* For people affiliated with Maastricht University: You might want to consider following the [https://www.maastrichtuniversity.nl/education/introduction-r](Introduction to R Course) I teach for the university (high attendance / interest in this course shows the university the importance of keeping the course in its curriculum and you also get the benefits from 'in person' interactions).

 ## Relevant Links

 The following are relevant links for the course itself:

 * [https://www.twitch.tv/wviechtb](Stream)
-* [https://www.twitch.tv/popout/wviechtb/chat?popout=](Chat) (in case you have another computer showing the stream, but want to be able to ask questions)
+* [https://www.twitch.tv/popout/wviechtb/chat?popout=](Chat) (in case you have another computer showing the stream, but want to ask questions)
 * [http://www.wvbauer.com/doku.php/course_oor#r_code](Code on Course Website)
 * [https://github.com/wviechtb/course_oor/tree/master/code](Code on GitHub)
 * [https://gitlab.com/wviechtb/course_oor/-/tree/master/code](Code on GitLab)